- Step 1: The K-1 Petition

 - The couple must have met at least one time in person within the two-year period prior to filing the K-1 petition.
 This can be proven through affidavits, trip itineraries, plane ticket stubs, letter, photographs, or other evidence, as explained below.
 This requirement can be waived only if meeting would violate long-established customs (e.g., marriages in the fiancé(e)’s country are traditionally arranged by the parents and the prospective bride and groom are forbidden from meeting until the wedding day), or if meeting would create “extreme hardship” for the petitioner.
 The USCIS Administrative Appeals Office has held that “lack of finances” or inability to take time off work does not constitute extreme hardship.
 Medical and security conditions form the most prevalent bases for hardship waivers granted by USCIS.

 - The foreign fiancé(e) must “seek[ ] to enter the United States solely to conclude a valid marriage with the petitioner within ninety days after admission.”
+The law of the place where the marriage was celebrated determines whether the marriage is legally valid for immigration purposes.
+(Petitions filed on behalf of a same sex fiancé(e) are treated in the same manner as those filed on behalf of opposite-sex spouses.)
 In addition, the petitioner must “have a bona fide intention to marry, and … [be] willing to conclude a valid marriage” within the 90 days.
 These requirements are discussed further below.

 - If the citizen has been arrested or convicted of certain crimes, you must include police and court records with the K-1 petition.
 Related information will be disclosed by the consular officer to the foreign fiancé(e) during the K-1 interview.